 A developmental evaluation is a type of psychological assessment conducted with toddlers and young children, usually aged 2 to 7.

-They assess broad domains of functioning, providing information about a child’s cognitive, language, social, emotional, behavioral, motor, adaptive, and emerging academic abilities.
+These evaluations assess broad domains of functioning, providing information about a child’s cognitive, language, social, emotional, behavioral, motor, adaptive, and emerging academic abilities.

 Interested in an assessment for your child?